My Hyperemesis Gravidarum Story

 I didn’t know that most people’s morning sickness isn’t unrelenting.
 Or that my morning sickness onset was early and severe.
+I had never read other people’s hyperemesis gravidarum stories.
 Later, I learned that my pregnancy hormone levels were also higher than expected.

 Luckily, my doctor recognized it all right away.
 She told me I shouldn’t be that sick that early in pregnancy.